oscarbranson/latools_gui/docs/source/users/05-autorange.rst

 In this stage, you will identify and separate background and signal regions in your data.
 For this tutorial, we will use the default settings.
 To do this, simply click :guilabel:`&APPLY`.
 Both signal (shaded grey) and noise (shaded red) regions will be identified in the graphing panel.

 .. image:: gifs/05-autorange.gif
-        :width: 689px
+        :width: 1275px
-        :height: 496px
+        :height: 760px
-        :scale: 100 %
+        :scale: 50 %
         :alt: autorange
         :align: center

-There are several parameters that can be modified to subtly alter the behaviour of this function.
-However, in testing the automatic separation proved remarkably robust, and you should not have to change these parameters much.
+There are several parameters that can be modified to subtly alter the behaviour of this function. **However, in testing the automatic separation proved remarkably robust, and you should not have to change these parameters much**.
 If you would like to know more about these parameters, see :ref:`Parameters`.